HarutoHiroki/.dotfiles/README.md

 #### GPU Support (Team Red vs Team Green)

-The bloater supports both AMD and NVIDIA graphics cards with their respective bloat stacks:
+The bloater supports both AMD and NVIDIA graphics cards with their respective ~~bloat~~ driver stacks:

 **AMD Stack (The Open Source Champions):**
-- Mesa (OpenGL/Vulkan drivers that actually work)
+- Mesa (OpenGL/Vulkan drivers that actually work out of the box)
-- VDPAU (hardware video acceleration)
+- VDPAU (hardware video acceleration without selling your soul)
-- Vulkan-radeon (for that sweet ray tracing)
+- Vulkan-radeon (ray tracing without proprietary shackles)
-- 32-bit library support (because gaming)
+- 32-bit library support (seamless gaming experience)
+- Wayland support that doesn't make you want to cry

-**NVIDIA Stack (The Proprietary Overlords):**
+**NVIDIA Stack (The Proprietary Overlords - Abandon Hope All Ye Who Enter Here):**
-- NVIDIA proprietary drivers (Linus has opinions about these)
+- NVIDIA proprietary drivers ([Linus has opinions](https://www.youtube.com/watch?v=_36yNWw_07g) about these)
-- NVIDIA-utils and settings (tweak all the things)
+- NVIDIA-utils and settings (because nothing can be simple)
-- Vulkan support (DLSS goes brrr)
+- Vulkan support (DLSS goes brrr when it works)
-- 32-bit library support (also for gaming)
+- 32-bit library support (also for gaming, when the stars align)
+- Wayland "support" (good luck with that screen sharing and suspend/resume)
+- Kernel module signing headaches (SecureBoot says hello)
+- Breaking with every kernel update (dkms is your frenemy now)
+- That one bug that's been open for 3 years

+*Note to NVIDIA users: We support your GPU but question your life choices.
+Consider switching to AMD for your sanity.*

 **Note:** This bloater is specifically designed for Arch Linux with Hyprland.
 Review the script before unleashing it upon your system to ensure you actually want all this stuff.
 No refunds on disk space.